Gay History Month – October 6th: Matthew Shepard, The NAMES Project Quilt, and The Castro Sweep – Video

 1928: The New York Times reported that George Bernard Shaw and H.G.
 Wells had protested the seizure of the lesbian novel “The Well of Loneliness” by English customs agents.
 The novel had been published in France and was being imported into England.

-1963: Judy Garland sings with Barbra Streisand on Judy’s variety show, their only performance together.
+1963: Judy Garland sings with Barbra Streisand on Judy’s variety show.
+It is their one and only performance together.

 1968: A group of 12 people congregated for the first meeting of the Metropolitan Community Church in Huntington Park, California.
 Founded by Rev. Troy Perry, who held the first meeting in his living room, the religious organization centralizes its ministry efforts around the LGBT community.